-- (1) The exmatriculation of a doctoral candidate takes place similarly to other students either: - 1) upon the completion of a study programme in full; - 2) upon a student's personal request on the basis of his/her application; - 3) at the initiative of the university. - (2) For exmatriculation at one's own request, a corresponding application must be submitted in SIS. - (3) A doctoral candidate is exmatriculated at the initiative of the university: [entry into force 23.01.2024] - 1) due to inadequate academic performance if the doctoral candidate has not passed attestation; - 2) due to non-attendance if the doctoral candidate has not met the requirements set out in subsection 16 (3) of the Regulations; - 3) upon the termination of the early stage researcher's employment contract, unless the Vice-Rector for Research decides otherwise; - 4) in the case of closing of the study programme if the doctoral candidate has not submitted an application for transfer to another study programme by the prescribed deadline; - 5) due to contemptible behaviour or violation of the restrictions for preventing the spread of an infectious disease, in which case the provisions of the Academic Policies shall apply; - 6) due to death on the basis of a death certificate. - (4) The doctoral candidate shall be notified of exmatriculation for the reasons specified in clauses (3) 1)-5) via the study information system. [entry into force 23.01.2024]
+(1) The exmatriculation of a doctoral candidate takes place similarly to other students either:

+- 1) upon the completion of a study programme in full; - 2) upon a student's personal request on the basis of his/her application; - 3) at the initiative of the university.

+(2) For exmatriculation at one's own request, a corresponding application must be submitted in SIS.

+(3) A doctoral candidate is exmatriculated at the initiative of the university:

+- 1) due to inadequate academic performance if the doctoral candidate has not passed attestation; - due to non-attendance if the doctoral candidate has not met the requirements set out in subsection 16 (3) of the Regulations; - 3) in case of closing of the study programme if the doctoral candidate has not submitted an application for transfer to another study programme by the prescribed deadline; - 4) due to contemptible behaviour or violation of the restrictions for preventing the spread of an infectious disease, in which case the provisions of the Academic Policies shall apply; - 5) due to death on the basis of a document certifying death of the student. - (4) The doctoral candidate shall be notified of exmatriculation for the reasons specified in clauses (3) 1)-4) via the study information system.